What Are The Best Places To Learn To Code Online?

 Blog post image

-With literally billions of videos watched every day, it's the first place most of us go when we're trying to learn something new.
+With literally billions of videos watched every day, YouTube is the first place most of us go when we're trying to learn something new.
 No matter how big or small.

 We all know and love the platform.
 But is it any good at teaching you to code?